 C. Estimation of Fair Values

-There arose some disputes with the Landowners namely M/s Assam Vegetable & oil Product Limited and M/s.
-Sati Oil Udyog Limited with the Company from the Development Agreement dtd 09.12.2009 pertaining to City Center Mall, Guwahati.
+Some disputes arose with the Landowners namely M/s Assam Vegetable & oil Product Limited and M/s.
+Sati Oil Udyog Limited with the Company arising out of the Development Agreement dtd 09.12.2009 pertaining to City Center Mall, Guwahati.

 The Company raised certain disputes to the Landowners and thereafter vide its letter dated 01.10.2020, the Company proposed for settlement of disputes through Arbitration.
-The company filed arbitration petition before the Hon'ble High Court Guwahati on dtd.
+The Company filed arbitration petition before the Hon'ble High Court Guwahati on dtd.
 27.11.2020 for the appointment of Arbitrator when the Landowners vide their letter dated 30.10.2020 denied for Arbitration.
-Due to the above, we have also not obtained independent valuations for investment property from external, independent property valuers, which were required to be done as per IND AS 40.

-The Sole Arbitrator has been appointed by the Hon’ble High Court vide its judgment dt 02.09.2021.
-Accordingly, the Sole Arbitrator, Hon’ble Mr. Justice Amitava Roy, Retd Judge of Supreme Court of India, had convened 1st sitting of Arbitration proceeding on 09.10.2021 and had prepared a time schedule of steps.
-At the moment, the following activities have been done till date:
+The Sole Arbitrator was appointed by the Hon'ble High Court vide its judgment dt 02.09.2021 and accordingly, the Sole Arbitrator, Hon'ble Mr. Justice Amitava Roy, Retd Judge of Supreme Court of India, had convened 1st sitting of Arbitration proceeding on 09.10.2021 and had prepared a time schedule of steps.

 D. Leasing Arrangements

 (iv) Total Current and Non-Current Trade receivables Rs.
-49.01 Crore as at 31 March 2024, which represent various claims raised in the earlier years in respect of projects substantially closed and where the claims are currently under negotiation/^ / discussions / arbitration / litigation.
+54.35 Crore as at 31 March 2025, which represent various claims raised in the earlier years in respect of projects substantially closed and where the claims are currently under negotiation//s / discussions / arbitration / litigation.
 Based on legal opinion / past experience with respect to such claims, management is of the view that the aforementioned all of the balances are fully recoverable.

 (v) The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates and details of the transaction mentioned in Note No. 45."